byteflowjs/rcpack/README.md

 Now, on file save, VSCode will automatically format your code and lint errors.

+# Format & lint pre-commit

-Additionally, checkout `examples/package.json` to see how to format & lint your code prior to pushing your code to repository.
+In `examples/package.json`, check `devDependencies` and `script` section to see an example of how to *format code* & *lint out the errors* prior to pushing your code to repository.